Rices Landing Historic District

-(1873), a brick jail (c.
-1850), the W.A.
+Interior of the W.A.
 Young and Sons Machine Shop

 Today, Rices Landing maintians a small population of around 650 people, numerous public parks along the Mon River and is quite proud of the part it played in the industrial and transportation development of this country.

 Davis, Christine.
 "Rices Landing Historic District."
 Living Places.
 1992.
 Accessed December 8, 2016. http://www.livingplaces.com/PA/Greene_County/Rices_Landing_Borough/Rices_Landing_Historic_District.h..

 "National Register of Historic Places Registration Form: Rice's Landing Historic District."
 United States Department of the Interior/National Park Service.
 1992. http://www.dot7.state.pa.us/CRGIS_Attachments/SiteResource/H097660_01H.pdf

 "A Day in Rices Landing."
 Mon River Towns.
 Accessed December 8, 2016. http://monrivertowns.com/wp-content/uploads/2013/07/Rices-Landing-Itinerary_FINAL1.pdf